DeliciousHair/docker-slurm/README.md

 **You have been warned**.

 ## Usage
-We assume that a dump file has been provided of some accounting system.
+We assume that a MySQL dump file has been provided.
 Connecting this container to an existing MySQL database is beyond the scope of this work.

 ### Create a database
 Use the official MySQL docker image to make use of the database dump first: